How Do I Build an Azure Network Routetable?

-In this guide, we will create a network route table in Azure, associating it with a subnet.
-A route table allows you to define routes that determine how network traffic is directed.
-We’ll define a route table with a custom route and associate it with a subnet within a virtual network (VNet).
+This guide aims to walk you through the process of creating a network route table in Azure using Pulumi and associating it with a subnet.
+A route table is crucial for defining how network traffic is directed within your Azure environment.
+By the end of this guide, you will have set up a route table with a custom route and linked it to a subnet within a virtual network (VNet).

 Key Points

-- Virtual Network: A logically isolated network within the Azure cloud.
+- Virtual Network (VNet): A logically isolated network in the Azure cloud environment.

-- Subnet Association: Linking the route table to a subnet allows its routes to apply to the subnet.
+- Subnet Association: Associating a route table with a subnet ensures that its routes are applied to the subnet.

 import * as pulumi from "@pulumi/pulumi";